 MI Choice is a program that provides an array of Medicaid-covered nursing home services to anyone age 18 or older so that they can remain in their home with the same level of service.
 To qualify for the program, you must be:

 - Medically eligible for nursing home care AND

 - Financially eligible for Medicaid.
 For 2019 that means income at or below $2,313 a month and no more than $2,000 of countable assets.

 The process for MI Choice is very similar to the Care Management Program detailed above.
 For more information, contact the AAA office nearest you.

-This program assists seniors and adults with disabilities return to the community from nursing facilities.
+The Transition Navigator assists seniors and adults with disabilities to return to the community from nursing facilities.
 If you are facing a barrier to return home, need help finding housing or other assistance in the home, contact our nearest office for more information.
 We may be able to help you return home with the supports and services you need.
 Click here for a list of offices.

 Adult Day Centers